 Spring weather can be highly variable and create a mix of avalanche problems to watch out for.
 Snow conditions and stability can change drastically from day to day or hour to hour.
 Anticipate rapid change and plan accordingly.
-Abundant snowfall over the winter (graphic) with more spring snow to come will make avalanches possible well into summer.
+Abundant snowfall over the winter with more spring snow to come makes avalanches possible into summer.